IMD issues yellow alert for heavy rains in Himachal

-Shimla (Himachal Pradesh) [India], September 3 (ANI): The India Meteorological Department (IMD) on Saturday issued a yellow alert for heavy rainfall over the next two days in 10 districts in Himachal Pradesh.
+Shimla (Himachal Pradesh) [India], September 4 (ANI): The India Meteorological Department (IMD) issued a yellow alert for heavy rainfall over the next two days in 10 districts in Himachal Pradesh om Saturday.

 The IMD has issued a heavy rain warning for the districts of Bilaspur, Hamirpur, Shimla, Kangra, Mandi, and Kullu.